Correlation-Robust Optimal Auctions: Concluding Remarks

 \section{Concluding Remarks}

-To my knowledge, this paper is the first to characterize the maxmin auctions among some general class of mechanisms (DISC and EPIR mechanisms for the two-bidder case and \textit{exclusive} DISC and EPIR mechanisms for the $N$-bidder ($N\ge 3$) case) in the correlation-robust framework.
-It remains an open question what the maxmin auctions among DSIC and EPIR mechanisms are for general number of bidders.
+In this paper, I consider the correlation-robust framework and show, among others, that the second-price auction with the uniformly distributed random reserve maximizes the revenue guarantee across all dominant-strategy mechanisms for the two-bidder case, and that the second-price auction with the $Beta (\frac{1}{N-1},1)$ distributed random reserve maximizes the revenue guarantee across standard dominant-strategy mechanisms for the $N$-bidder ($N\ge 3$) case.
+These auctions have familiar formats and admit simple descriptions which do not require the information of the marginal distribution except for the maximum valuation of of a generic bidder.
+Thus, these auctions are more practical compared with, for example, Myerson's auction, which often requires the full information of the marginal distribution to calculate the optimal reserve.
+To my knowledge, this paper is the first to characterize a maxmin mechanism across \textit{all} dominant-strategy mechanism in the correlation-robust framework.
+It remains an open question what the maxmin mechanisms across all dominant-strategy mechanisms are for general number of bidders.
 The constructive method may shed light on other robust design problems and general robust optimization problems.